 Again, if you want to learn more about coding Bitcoin, please follow up with Jimmy Song’s book on Python language and programming.

 Cryptographic signatures, or signatures, provide proof of ownership of the private key that corresponds with the public key.

-Some transactions are scripted to require multiple signature.
+Some transactions have a script that requires multiple signatures.
 Multisignature means the transaction requires more than one key for authorization.
-Requiring multiple signatures is generally used to divide responsibility for possession of the Bitcoin.
-This can be done for many reasons, be it that it is a shared account, or a business account that requires multiple stages of approval.
+Multiple signatures are generally used to divide the responsibility of the possession of some shared Bitcoin.
+This can be done for many reasons, be it that it is a shared account or a business account that requires multiple stages of approval.
 However standard transactions are single transactions.

 These transactions rely on complicated scripts because the transaction is larger than a typical peer-to-peer transaction.
 There may be an instance where 5 signatures are needed because there are 5 partners involved in the transaction.

 - N is the total number of keys